C.L.A.S.S. Clinic – Changing Lives through Autism Spectrum Services

 —D.B., age 51, diagnosed at C.L.A.S.S. with Asperger’s

 The C.L.A.S.S.
-Clinic is one of the few clinics that specializes in serving intellectually able adolescents and adults on the autism spectrum, particularly those who were previously undiagnosed adolescents, transition age young people and adults.
+Clinic is one of the few clinics that specializes in serving intellectually able adolescents and adults on the autism spectrum, particularly those who were previously undiagnosed.
 Autism Spectrum Disorder (“Asperger’s”) is a wide range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication, affecting as many as 1 in 68 Americans.
 Some are not even identified until they are adolescents or adults, and it remains hard for these individuals and their families to find the services for ASD.
 In response to the gap of services, the C.L.A.S.S.
 Clinic was designed specifically to meet those needs.
 Our mission is to improve the lives of individuals with Autism Spectrum Disorders across the lifespan, by clinical diagnosis and treatment as well as research into the nature and causes of ASD and the factors that contribute to improved outcomes.

 - Evaluation, testing and diagnosis (new diagnoses, neuropsychological and psychological testing) – Our clinicians will help to identify ASD and associated problems across the lifespan and to recommend and provide services to improve the lives of clients and their families.
 We also provide careful testing to determine what school services may be needed for students with ASD.